hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-hjem.md

 ## Sourcing a hyprland.lua file at your Nix config

-Instead of writing your `hyprland.lua` contents directly inside your Nix config, you also have the possibility of sourcing a `hyprland.lua` file using Hjem just to link it into its place at `~/.config/hypr/`.
+Instead of writing your `hyprland.lua` contents directly inside your Nix config, you also have the possibility of sourcing a `hyprland.lua` file using Hjem, to link it into its place at `~/.config/hypr/`.
 However, you can't use Nix string interpolation this way.

 ## Hjem-impure

-The `hyprland.lua` file is most likely a highly changing file.
+Your `hyprland.lua` file will most likely change frequently.
 What if you want to try a new change in your Hyprland config without having to build switch your NixOS config?
 After `hyprland.lua` is deployed by Hjem, it will write a link into `~/.config/hyprland.lua` from the Nix store.
 This file is read-only by default, but we can easily get to rewrite it by using a tool called [`hjem-impure`](https://github.com/Rexcrazy804/hjem-impure).